LittleTheFu/tracer/readme.md

 5.after running the program, an image named "img.png" will be created which represents the rendering result.

-6.Because the rendering process is time-consuming, you can change the resolution of the image by changing the value configCameraFactor in config.cpp.
+6.Because the rendering process is time-consuming, you can change the resolution of the image by changing the value resolutionScale in config.cpp.

 eg:

-    int configCameraFactor = 16;//this is slow but with more resolution
+    int resolutionScale = 16;//this is slow but with more resolution

-    int configCameraFactor = 2;//otherwise,the opposite
+    int resolutionScale = 2;//otherwise,the opposite